raspberrypilearning/memory/en/step_6.md

 --- hints ---
 --- hint ---
-You know the sequence was guessed correctly at the point you broadcast the "won" message.
+You know the sequence was guessed correctly at the point you broadcast the `win` message.
 --- /hint ---
 --- /hints ---

-+ Finally, you need to add a `forever`{:class="blockcontrol"} loop around the code to generate the sequence, so that a new sequence is created for each level.
++ Finally, you need to add a `forever`{:class="blockcontrol"} loop around the code which generates the sequence, so that a new sequence is created for each level.
 This is how your character's code might look:

 	```blocks
 		when flag clicked